kjosib/sophie/README.md

 A call-by-need strong-inferred-type language named for French mathematician Sophie Germain.

-Sophie is an educational project.
-It's for fun and learning, but might grow into something useful.
+Sophie is a personal project for fun and learning, but might grow into something useful.

-The design goals, _in priority order,_ are:

-1. Have Fun!
-2. Keep it simple.
-3. Subjectively readable appearance in my personal opinion.
-4. Be pragmatic.
-Trade cheap computer power for a nicer time.
-5. Call-by-need pure-functional for general computation.
-6. Turtle graphics.
-7. Strong type-inference so run-time troubles are few and far between.
-8. Other nice things to have.
-(See the roadmap.)
+Already the turtle-graphics feature provides a nice diversion and opportunity to play with higher ideas than what typically comes up in the daily professional grind.

 When all is said and done, I'd like Sophie to be a viable alternative for learning (or deepening one's grasp of) comp-sci.
 The call-by-need pure-functional design gives Sophie a very different flavor from your average introductory language,